Innate Immunity: The Microbiome

-Exchange of information- There is information that gets passed from the organisms of the microbiome to our human cells which adjusts the genetics of the cell (we will talk about how this works eventually).
-This is part of the sensory system your body has to know the health status of the body.
+Exchange of information- There is information that gets passed from the organisms of the microbiome to our human cells which adjusts the genetics of the cell.
+This is part of the sensory system your body has to know the health/functional status of the body.

 Hormone support- The organisms of the microbiome have the ability to release hormones (serotonin, dopamine, cortisol, etc) that aid in the overall hormonal balance of the body.

-Some of the microbiome is established before birth by passive immunity from mom through the placenta but the majority of it is established during the birth process itself: from baby getting exposed to the urogenitcal tract microbiome of mom.
+Some of the microbiome is established before birth by passive immunity from mom through the placenta but the majority of it is established during the birth process itself: from baby getting exposed to the urogenital tract microbiome of mom.
 C-section babies do not get this and therefore are at a disadvantage protection wise starting from day one in this world.
-Of course if moms microbiome isn't healthy, neither will baby's.
+Of course, if mom’s microbiome isn't healthy, neither will baby's.

-Breast feeding gives baby a healthy microbiome due to skin to skin contact and antibodies that get passed through the milk.
+Breast feeding gives baby a healthy microbiome due to skin-to-skin contact and antibodies that get passed through the breastmilk.
 Bottle fed babies do not get this- that's bottle fed both formula and breast milk if there is more pumping than actual breast feeding.

-Also, as baby gets exposed to more germs in their environment when they grow (adaptive immunity- this topic will be discussed next), the consistency of the breast milk changes to better protect the child.
+Also, as baby gets exposed to more germs in their environment when they grow (adaptive immunity), the consistency of the breast milk changes to better protect the child.
 Formula fed babies do not get this.
-Actual breast feeding is also necessary for this to happen as there is an exchange of information between the cells of baby and cells of mom with skin to skin contact.
+Actual breast feeding is also necessary for this to happen as there is an exchange of information between the cells of baby and cells of mom with skin-to-skin contact.

-Touching things- people, animals, things, surfaces, building parts
+Touching things- people, animals, things, surfaces, building parts, etc

 Breathing in air- inside and outside

-Ingesting things/putting hands in mouth- food, taking meds, objects (kids put things in their mouths to learn better)
+Ingesting things/putting hands in mouth- food, taking meds, objects (kids put things in their mouths to learn better), etc

-Wearing gloves for an extended period of time- eliminates you touching things with your bare skin which eliminates you maintaining the skin microbiome.
-Side note: wearing the same set of gloves everywhere negates the point of wearing them as that is exactly like not wearing gloves in the first place.
+Wearing gloves for an extended period of time (at home and in public)- eliminates you touching things with your bare skin which eliminates you maintaining the skin microbiome.

-Wearing masks for extended periods of time- eliminates you breathing in these normal microorganisms to colonize the respiratory and digestive tracts.
+Wearing masks for extended periods of time (at home and in public)- eliminates you breathing in these normal microorganisms that colonize the respiratory and digestive tracts.